syncfusion-content/javascript-docs/js/Introduction/Control-Initialization.md

->   Note: The order of the reference to the script files made in the above section should be maintained in the same manner as mentioned above.
+>   **Note**: The order of the reference to the script files made in the above section should be maintained in the same manner as mentioned above.

-#### Adding Syncfusion Widget into your HTML page
+### Adding Syncfusion Widget into your HTML page

 To add any of our Syncfusion JavaScript widgets into your HTML page,